Lectures on LHC Physics: QCD

-When we compute the next-to-leading order correction to a cross section, for example to Drell--Yan production, we consider all contributions of the order $G_F \alpha_s$.
-There are three obvious sets of Feynman diagrams we have to square and multiply, namely the Born contribution $q \bar{q} \to Z$, the virtual gluon exchange for example between the incoming quarks, and the real gluon emission $q \bar{q} \to Zg$.
+When we compute the next--to--leading order correction to a cross section, for example to Drell--Yan production, we consider all contributions of the order $G_F^2 \alpha_s$.
+There are three obvious sets of Feynman diagrams we have to add and then square: the Born contribution $q \bar{q} \to Z$, the virtual gluon exchange for example between the incoming quarks, and the real gluon emission $q \bar{q} \to Zg$.
 An additional set of diagrams we should not forget are the crossed channels $q g \to Zq$ and $\bar{q} g \to Z \bar{q}$.
 Only amplitudes with the same external particles can be squared, so we find the matrix-element-squared contributions

-Strictly speaking, we have to include counter terms, which following Eq.(\ref{eq:renorm}) are a modification of $|\mathcal{M}_B|^2$.
-These counter terms we add to the interference of Born and virtual gluon diagrams to remove the ultraviolet divergences.
+Strictly speaking, we have to include counter terms, which following Eq.\eqref{eq:renorm} are a modification of $|\mathcal{M}_B|^2$.
+We add these counter terms to the interference of Born and virtual gluon diagrams to remove the ultraviolet divergences.
 However, this is not the issue we want to discuss.

 Infrared poles arise from two sources, soft and collinear divergences.
 To avoid the complication of overlapping collinear and soft divergences we will follow a toy model by Bryan Webber.
-It describes simplified particle radiation off a hard process: the energy of the system before radiation is $x_s$ and the energy of the outgoing particle (call it photon or gluon) is $x$, so $x<x_s<1$.
-When we compute \underline{next-to-leading order corrections} to a hard process, the different contributions, neglecting crossed channels, are
+It describes simplified particle radiation off a hard process: the energy of the system before radiation is $x_s$ and the energy of the outgoing particle, call it photon or gluon, is $x$, so $x<x_s<1$.
+When we compute \underline{next--to--leading order corrections} to a hard process, the different contributions, neglecting crossed channels, are

 The constant $B$ describes the Born process and the factorizing poles in the virtual contribution.
 The coupling constant $\alpha_s$ ignores factors 2 and $\pi$ or color factors.
 We immediately see that the integral over $x$ in the real emission rate is logarithmically divergent in the soft limit, similar to the collinear divergences we know.
-From factorization which we have illustrated based on the universality of the leading splitting kernels we know that in the collinear and soft limits the real emission has to follow the Born matrix element
+Because we are interested in infrared divergences we choose $n=4+2 \epsilon$ dimensions with $\epsilon >0$, just like in Section~\ref{sec:qcd_single_jet}, which will regularize the real emission and compensate the resulting pole $1/\epsilon$ with the virtual corrections.
+This means that the Kinoshita--Lee--Nauenberg theorem is built into our toy model.